paszu/3DSRepo/Part-4-(2.1.0-Downgrade).md

 27. Open OTPHelper, then go to "NAND Backup and Restore", then select the "EmuNAND Backup" option
 28. Backup your RedNAND to `emuNAND_formatted.bin`
 29. Press Select on the main menu to eject your SD card
-23. Put your SD card in your computer, then copy over `emuNAND_formatted.bin` to a safe folder on your computer
+23. Put your SD card in your computer, then copy over `emuNAND_formatted.bin` and `emuNAND_formatted.sha` to a safe folder on your computer
 24. Delete any existing `updates` folder from your SD card root that may be left over from a previous downgrade or update
 25. Copy the `updates` folder from the 2.1.0 firmware zip to the root of your SD card
 27. Reinsert your SD card into your 3DS, press Start and right at the same time to reboot, then boot your 3DS into RedNAND using any CFW